Most Searched Bailiff Company Guides#

 An IVA is a legally binding agreement between you and your creditors.
 It:

-• Writes off remaining debt after 5-6 years
+- Writes off remaining included debt after successful completion

 To qualify for an IVA, you need: